Dodge Charger

-The Dodge Charger is a model of automobile marketed by Dodge in various forms over seven generations since 1966.
+The Dodge Charger is a model of automobile marketed by Dodge in various forms over eight generations since 1966.

 The first Charger was a show car in 1964.
 A 1965 Charger II concept car resembled the 1966 production version.

-The Charger has been built on three different platforms in various sizes.
-In the United States, the Charger nameplate has been used on subcompact hatchbacks, full-size sedans, muscle cars, and personal luxury coupes.
-The current version is a four-door sedan.
+In the United States, the Charger nameplate has been used on mid-size cars, personal luxury coupes, subcompact hatchbacks, and full-size sedans.

 Background

 The 1966 Charger was an effort by Dodge to produce an upscale, upsized pony car.
-American Motors had already built a very similar vehicle in 1965, the Marlin, which was positioned as a personal car, an emerging market niche.
+American Motors Corporation (AMC) had already introduced a very similar vehicle in 1965, the Rambler Marlin, which was positioned as a personal car, an emerging market niche.

-Mercury was successful in its execution in introducing the upscale Cougar, which was both larger and more refined than the Ford Mustang that pioneered the pony car concept in 1964.
+Demand for larger specialty cars was rapidly increasing.
+Mercury was successful in its execution when it introduced the upscale Cougar, a larger and more refined version of the Ford Mustang that pioneered the pony car concept when it was introduced in 1964.
+General Motors was fielding specialty models across all its nameplates.

-The Charger was positioned as a more expensive and luxurious coupe aiming at the market segment represented by the Oldsmobile Toronado and Ford Thunderbird market segment instead of the other muscle cars.
+The first generation Charger included high-trim and comfort features positioned as a luxurious fastback hardtop.
+It was aimed at the segment that included the Oldsmobile Toronado and Ford Thunderbird rather than as a muscle car.